THIS WEBINAR HAS PASSED, BUT THE RECORDING IS AVAILABLE AT WWW.THEINSURANCEMAZE.COM/STORE

 - If time: Avoiding fraud, and your questions about clinical reviews

 BONUS FOR CALIFORNIA THERAPISTS: 2 CE credits are available for CALIFORNIA LCSWs, LMFTs, LPCCs or LEPs; COUNTS FOR LEGAL AND ETHICAL HOURS!
-Other licensees should check with their licensing board for credit.
-Complete CE information is in the Q&A section below.
+Other licensees from California and other states should check with their licensing board for credit.